After Rajasthan lawyer kills self, family, politicians hold protest with his body demanding justice | Law-Order

 A day after an advocate died by setting himself on fire blaming a sub-divisional magistrate and a police official, his family members, the legal fraternity and political leaders on Friday staged a demonstration outside the SDM office with his body, police said.

-Meanwhile, the Rajasthan State Human Rights Commission took suo moto cognizance of the matter and issued notices to the chief secretary, director general of police, Sikar collector and the district superintendent of police to submit a factual report within 15 days.
+The Rajasthan State Human Rights Commission took suo moto cognisance of the matter and issued notices to the chief secretary, director general of police, Sikar collector and the district superintendent of police to submit a factual report within 15 days.

 The protestors demanded the arrest of Sub-Divisional Magistrate Rakesh Kumar and Khandela Station House Officer (SHO) Ghasiram Meena, whom advocate Hansraj Mawaliya had blamed in his suicide note.